- Instructions for Form 1120-H - Introductory Material

 Generally, an association must get the consent of the IRS before changing its tax year by filing Form 1128, Application To Adopt, Change, or Retain a Tax Year.
 However, under certain conditions, an association can change its tax year without getting the consent.

 For more information on change of tax year, see the Instructions for Form 1128 and Pub.
-538.
+538, Accounting Periods and Methods.

 The association can round off cents to whole dollars on its return and schedules.
 If the association does round to whole dollars, it must round all amounts.
 To round, drop amounts under 50 cents and increase amounts from 50 to 99 cents to the next dollar (for example, $1.39 becomes $1 and $2.50 becomes $3).